apache/trafficcontrol/blueprints/layered-profile-server.md

 ### Upgrade Impact
 - A Database Migration to:
   - drop profile column in existing server table
-  - insert existing server and DS profiles along with their order into the new table(server_profiles)
+  - insert existing server profiles along with their order into the new table(server_profiles)

 ### Operations Impact
 The profile-parameter relationship will change based on new sets of profile and Operations will have to learn on how to assign profile order to a server.